xcube-dev/xcube/docs/source/cli/xcube_gen.rst

 ::

     Usage: xcube gen [OPTIONS] [INPUT]...

       Generate xcube dataset.
-Data cubes may be created in one go or successively in append mode, input by input.
+Data cubes may be created in one go or successively for all given inputs.
+Each input is expected to provide a single time slice which may be appended, inserted or which may replace an existing time slice in the output dataset.
 The input paths may be one or more input files or a pattern that may contain wildcards '?', '*', and '**'.
 The input paths can also be passed as lines of a text file.
 To do so, provide exactly one input file with ".txt" extension which contains the actual input paths to be used.

     Options:
       -P, --proc INPUT-PROCESSOR      Input processor name.
 The available input processor names and additional information